 Custom Fields and Lookup Tables

-Project Server offers flexibility and customization so organizations can incorporate their own way of doing business with the software.
-A popular need for most organizations is the ability to add information that does not currently match with an existing Project Server field.
+Project Server offers flexibility and customization so organizations can incorporate their own way of doing business into the software.
+Most organizations need to add information that does not currently match with an existing Project Server field.

 The use of custom fields and optional lookup tables is a very simple way to capture that information.
-There are many advantages to using custom fields such as the ability to create views and reports tailed to the information in the fields.
+There are many advantages to using custom fields, such as the ability to create views and reports tailed to the information in the fields.
 It is possible to use custom fields to integrate with third-party applications.

-In this section, we will walk you through the process of creating custom fields for the three different entities in Project Server.
-It will show you how to create a lookup table that can be attached to a custom field to provide a pick-list and finally, it will discuss how you can control user behavior with various custom field options.
+In this section, we walk through the process of creating custom fields for the three different entities in Project Server.
+We show how to create a lookup table that can be attached to a custom field to provide a pick list and discuss how to control user behavior with various custom field options.

 Creating New Custom Fields

 Each custom field is a designated space you are adding to the Project Server database for capturing additional information.
 Custom fields are needed when your organization wants to include information in each project that existing fields do not account for.
-These fields are typically created to facilitate custom views online or to facilitate reports.
+These fields typically are created to facilitate custom views online or to facilitate reports.

 Creating New Lookup Tables

 A lookup table contains a list of values.
 Lookup tables can be assigned to custom fields so an individual can select an option from the list instead of having to type in a value.
-Attaching a lookup table to a field can be used to ensure individuals always pick from a limited list of choices.
-This will simplify data entry and it will also simplify the options when this field is used for reporting purposes.
+A lookup table can be attached to a field to ensure that individuals always pick from a limited list of choices.
+This attribute simplifies data entry and the options when this field is used for reporting purposes.

-When creating a lookup table you will have to differentiate between the following two choices:
+When creating a lookup table, you must differentiate between two choices:

-Code Mask – this is used to define the structure of the lookup table and a different line is created in the code mask for each level you desire.
+1. Code mask.
+This is used to define the structure of the lookup table.
+A different line is created in the code mask for each level you desire.
 Levels can contain information that matches one of four types: numbers, characters, uppercase letters, or lowercase letters.

-Lookup Table – this is where you enter the actual values that will be displayed in the field.
+2. Lookup table.
+This is where you enter the actual values that will be displayed in the field.
 You also designate the level at which each item belongs.

-You do not change levels by typing the level; instead you indent the item that you want to move to the next level.
-This will automatically change the level number.
+You do not change levels by typing the level; instead, you indent the item that you want to move to the next level.
+Doing this automatically changes the level number.

 To create a new lookup table: